-Leiden University, with its 60 locations in Leiden and The Hague, more than 7,300 members of staff, 32,381 students and a large number of visitors, is a dynamic community.
+Leiden University, with its 60 locations in Leiden and The Hague, more than 7,000 members of staff, over 32,000 students and a large number of visitors, is a dynamic community.
 Every day thousands of movements take place from, to and between the different University buildings.

 Students go from their room to lectures, or to the library, or they travel abroad to study.
 Staff commute from home to work and from their workplace they make business trips by bicycle, car, public transport or plane.
 Besides these movements, the University also transports items between the different locations.
 In 2019 these forms of transport were responsible for 24 percent of Leiden University’s gross CO2 footprint (before part of this was compensated for by investing in greening projects).